South Korea hosts Japan, China as US allies try to reassure Beijing

 By Josh Smith and Hyonhee Shin

-SEOUL, Sept 26 (Reuters) - South Korea on Tuesday will host senior diplomats from China and Japan for a rare trilateral meeting seen as aimed at assuaging Beijing's concerns over the two U.S. allies' tightening cooperation between themselves and Washington.
+SEOUL, Sept 26 (Reuters) - South Korea hosted senior diplomats from China and Japan for a rare trilateral meeting on Tuesday seen as aimed at assuaging Beijing's concerns over the two U.S. allies' tightening cooperation between themselves and Washington.

-The meeting aims in part to set the stage for the resumption of three-way summits between the countries' leaders, which were last held in 2019.
-Those talks were suspended amid legal, diplomatic, and trade disputes between Seoul and Tokyo over issues dating to Japan's 1910-1945 occupation of Korea.
+The meeting aims in part to set the stage for the resumption of three-way summits among the countries' leaders, which were last held in 2019.
+Those talks were suspended amid legal, diplomatic and trade disputes between Seoul and Tokyo over issues dating to Japan's 1910-1945 occupation of Korea.

 South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida have since taken steps to mend ties and in August held a historic trilateral summit with U.S. President Joe Biden, where the three vowed to boost cooperation, including on defence and economic security.